base-apps/angular-dynamic-routing/README.md

 ### dynamicRouting
 **Dependencies**: ui.router

-The dynamic router runs its own .config function when it's injected which digests out `foundationRoutes` object created by angular-front-router.
+Uses the provided state configuration objects to create states for ui-router.

-The module also includes a DefaultController which exposes the variables declared in the front-matter.
+The module also includes a DefaultController which exposes the variables declared in the state configuration object.

 ### dynamicRouting.animations
 **Dependencies**: ngAnimate, dynamicRouting

-This module is an optional add-on which allows the dynamically routed views to animate as long as there is an animationIn and an animationOut in the front-matter of the template
+This module is an optional add-on which allows the dynamically routed views to animate as long as there is an animationIn and an animationOut in the state configuration object.